 In terms of defence, the main argument is that the old Cold War threat from the Soviet Union no longer exists and therefore the UK no longer needs nuclear weapons, or does not need a submarine-based system designed for the Cold War era.

 Critics say nuclear weapons are useless in that they could never be used and would not combat the new threats from international terrorism.

 Finally, there is the question of Britain's obligations under the Nuclear Non-Proliferation Treaty.
 The Campaign for Nuclear Disarmament argues if some states renew their arms it encourages proliferation elsewhere.

 Trident's ballistic missiles have a long range, of up to 7,500 miles.

 One alternative that has been suggested is using cruise missiles based on different submarines.
 But cruise missiles have a far shorter range, of over 1,000 miles, and are slower and vulnerable to being shot down.

-The government review concluded this would actually cost more than renewing Trident in its current form, since the UK may have to bearing all the research and development costs of its own programme.
+The government review concluded this would actually cost more than renewing Trident in its current form, since the UK may have to bear all the research and development costs of its own programme.